developer-zebra/developer-zebra-site/src/mx/4-4/wireless/gprsmgr/index.md

 ---
 title: GPRS Manager
-description: The GprsMgr administers (APN) settings for the GPRS network used by the device.
+description: The GprsMgr administers Access Point Name settings for the GPRS network used by the device.
 ---
 ## About GprsMgr